 \subsection{Modified smoothing Kernel}

-\citetalias{2024ApJ...973..136O} use a Gaussian smoothing-kernel $W$ to obtain smooth density profiles before applying their peak-finding algorithm.
+\citetalias{2024ApJ...973..136O} used a Gaussian smoothing-kernel $W$ to obtain smooth density profiles before applying their peak-finding algorithm.
 This procedure is not manifestly mass-conserving and might lead to numerical artifacts that can bias the results.

-In order to account for this potential bias, we use an explicitly mass-conserving approach, by introducing weights that account for the non-uniformity of the volume elements $\text{d}V = r^2 \, \text{d}r \, \text{d}\Omega$.
+In order to account for this potential bias, we used an explicitly mass-conserving approach, by introducing weights that account for the non-uniformity of the volume elements $\text{d}V = r^2 \, \text{d}r \, \text{d}\Omega$.
 In particular, the condition that the mass is identical between the unsmoothed and smoothed profiles can be written as

 where the smoothed density

 Condition \ref{eq:mass_conservation}, leads to the normalization condition for the smoothing matrix $W$